 Eggs were once considered a dietary taboo and thought to clog arteries, which could lead to heart attacks or strokes.
 However, new research give individuals the green light to consume eggs on a daily basis, some are even calling eggs a superfood.
 One egg contains healthy amounts of unsaturated fats, high-quality protein and 13 essential minerals and vitamins for only 75 calories.
 Although the yolk contains 213 milligrams of dietary cholesterol, consuming one whole egg several times per week is acceptable as long as other foods high in cholesterol are limited.

-Pork has long been demonized as a fatty, unhealthy, poor choice of food.
+Pork has long been demonized as a fatty, formerly unhealthy foods.
 However, if you are familiar with the right cuts such as boneless loin chops, tenderloin and center cut bacon, pork is superior to chicken as a source of complete protein.
 On lean, well trimmed cuts, a pork tenderloin is just as lean as a skinless chicken breast.
 Pork cuts taken from the loin such as pork roast or pork chops are lower in fat and calories than a skinless chicken thigh.
 Aside from its low fat and calorie content, pork is also a good source of thiamin, niacin, riboflavin and vitamin B6.

 You may have heard that drinking this caffeinated beverage is bad for your health, although new scientific research states differently.
 Of course, consuming too much caffeine can cause insomnia and jitteriness, but scientists have discovered that drinking coffee on a regular basis can help reduce your risk of developing diabetes, Parkinson’s disease, colon cancer and even headaches.
 One study in particular shows that individuals who drink 2 cups of coffee per day have a 20% fewer risk of developing colon cancer than individuals who drink none.
 Although more research is needed, many health experts believe that coffee’s health benefits outweigh its negatives.

-When the low-carb diet craze hit the public, potatoes were cast to the wayside.
+When the low-carb diet craze hit the public, potatoes were cast to the wayside as one of the formerly unhealthy foods.
 However, when prepared properly, potatoes are a versatile, nutritious and inexpensive food that should have a place in your diet.
 One medium skin-on potato contains only 160 calories and is high in fiber and potassium.
 Potatoes should be enjoyed on a constant basis when they are roasted, baked or mashed.
 When enjoying potatoes, be aware of adding fatty toppings such as shredded cheese, butter and sour cream, which can add hundreds of calories and unnecessary fat.